adolesamuel/stytch_auth/README.md

 The += ensures you're adding to the manifestPlaceHolders list and not overwriting it.

 ### Import
-Import the repo is pubspec.yaml like so
+Import the repo in pubspec.yaml like so
 ```
 stytch_auth:
     git: